corrjo/strongswan/README.md

 Using vagrant you can quickly bring your own personal vpn instance in AWS

+__requires ansible, vagrant, and the vagrant-aws plugin__

 To bring up a strongswan vpn instance in aws simply:
 - Clone this repo
-- Add your keypair and security group to the vagrantfile
+- Add your keypair, security group, and subnet id to the vagrantfile
-- Set vars
+- Set Role vars
 - Vagrant up

 Role Variables